earacena/Executable-Analyzer/README.md

 ## Description:

   The program allows the contents of the processor's registers and allocated memory addresses to be viewed during the execution of the "tracee" executable.
 Has a C version in top-level repo directory, and C++ version.
-Made using the ptrace manual on Linux.
+Used ptrace docs as reference.

 ## Build instructions